Deep Neural Newsvendor: Case Study: Inventory Management for a Food Supermarket Chain

 \subsection{Preliminary Experiments on a Small Dataset}

 We first carry out an experiment on a subset of the full dataset to demonstrate the effectiveness of the DNN method in dealing with small datasets.
 Specifically, we focus on the sales record of one selected store that provides three types of food.
-The subset consists of 990 daily sales records for all food types and includes a total of 38 feature variables, such as the day of the week, past demands, and operational statistics, as previously introduced.
+This subset consists of 990 daily sales records for all food types and includes a total of 38 feature variables {($p=38$)}, such as the day of the week, past demands, and operational statistics, as previously introduced.
 Following the procedure outlined in the previous section, we test the performance of each considered method on this small dataset.

-Table \ref{table:sub-dataset:absolute} presents the average newsvendor loss for each trained model on the common test dataset.
-We notice that the DNN method achieves the best performance (i.e., the least loss) for almost all the critical levels greater than one-half.
-The only exception is when $\rho=0.55$, where its performance is still comparable to the best performer (i.e., the KO method).
-This shows that the DNN method can perform well even when the available data is limited.
-In particular, as the critical level grows, the overage penalty becomes less significant with a fixed underage cost.
-It is then reasonable to observe the prediction performance generally improves as the critical level increases; see also \cite{ban2020model}.
+{Table \ref{table:sub-dataset:absolute} presents the average newsvendor loss along with the 95\% empirical quantile interval, defined by the 0.025 and 0.975 quantiles of the losses, for each trained model on the common test dataset.
+We observe that the DNN method performs well across all critical levels and achieves the lowest average loss for critical levels above 0.7.
+This suggests that it remains effective even with limited data.
+In particular, as the critical level $\rho$ increases, the overage penalty becomes less significant with a fixed underage cost, which reasonably explains the general improvement in prediction performance as the critical level grows.

-From Table \ref{table:sub-dataset:relative}, we can further see the relative advantage of the DNN method over others, which tends to expand as the critical level increases.
-A similar pattern can also be observed in the real-data experiments in \cite{oroojlooyjadid2020applying}.
-This highlights the strong ability of the DNN method to predict extreme distributional quantiles.
-Comparatively speaking, the DNN method can effectively reduce the predictive newsvendor loss, outperforming recent competitive methods and significantly surpassing the empirical SAA rule commonly used in practice.
+From Figure \ref{fig:relative_loss_small_dataset}, we can further see the relative advantage of the DNN method over others, which tends to expand as the critical level increases.
+A similar pattern is also observed in the empirical experiments in \cite{oroojlooyjadid2020applying}.
+This highlights the DNN method's ability to predict extreme distributional quantiles.
+In comparison, the DNN method shows an advantage in reducing predictive newsvendor loss, outperforming several recent competitive methods, and improving upon the empirical SAA rule that is commonly used in practice.